 League of Legends

-Inspired by the original Dota, this takes the same concept but introduces a different roster of playable characters that is constantly being expanded.
-Many players find League of Legends is both easier and more accessible than Dota, but it’s still extremely nuanced.
-12 million people play it every day.
-You won’t struggle to find a game.
+Inspired by the original Dota, League of Legends takes the same 5v5 base attack concept, but introduces a completely different roster of playable characters that is constantly being expanded.
+Many players find League of Legends is easier and more accessible than Dota, but it is still extremely nuanced; it has one of the highest skill ceilings in gaming, and the best players are considered tactical geniuses.
+More than 100 million people play it every month, so you won’t struggle to find a game.

-Two teams of five choose their Dota 2 heroes from a selection of hundreds before taking to the battlefield to destroy the other side’s base.
-It’s no mean feat, as both bases spawn waves of creatures and are protected by powerful towers.
+Two teams of five choose their Dota 2 heroes from a selection of hundreds before taking to the battlefield to destroy their opponent’s base.
+It is no mean feat, as both teams bases spawn waves of creatures and are protected by powerful towers.
 Each player will need to make the best of their hero’s abilities in what is not only a game, but a sport.
-It’s tough, complex, and inspires fanaticism in its fans.
+It is tough, complex, and inspires fanaticism in its fans.
+It is one of the most played games on Steam, and draws in hundreds of thousands of players every day.

 Heroes of the Storm

-It wasn’t going to be long until Blizzard entered the MOBA fray, and Heroes of the Storm is their stab at taking on Dota and League of Legends.
+Heroes of the Storm is Blizzard’s stab at taking on League of Legends and the MOBA crowd.
 Yet this 5v5 arena game isn’t just another Dota clone.
 Instead of a single map, Heroes of the Storm has many themed arenas that ask you not only to defeat the enemy but also complete side quests to help improve your chances.
-Not only does this provide variety, but it’s intensely fun.
+Not only does this provide variety, but it is intensely fun.
+Combined with the All-Stars approach that pulls maps and characters from every Blizzard game - from Warcraft to Overwatch - Heroes of the Storm is the most polished of the MOBA gang, and the easiest to pick up and play.

 Team Fortress 2